angular/angular/aio/content/guide/reactive-forms.md

 # Reactive Forms

 _Reactive forms_ provide a model-driven approach to handling form inputs whose values change over time.
-This guide will show you how to create and update a simple form control, progress to using multiple controls in a group, validate form values and cover advanced topics.
+This guide will show you how to create and update a simple form control, progress to using multiple controls in a group, validate form values, and cover advanced topics.